nameson2672/notebook/src/Array/maximum_sum_subarray.md

 Explanation: [4,-1,2,1] has the largest sum = 6.
 ```

-:memo: **Note:** Use the Kadane's Algorithm to solve  Maximum Sum Subarray Problem.
+ **Note:** Use the Kadane's Algorithm to solve  Maximum Sum Subarray Problem.

 ## Solution 1: